hschne/rails-mini-profiler/CONTRIBUTING.md

 We welcome all support, whether on bug reports, code, design, reviews, tests, documentation, translations or just feature requests.

+If you are interested in what's planned for the future, check the [Next Release](https://github.com/hschne/rails-mini-profiler/projects/1) and [Backlog](https://github.com/hschne/rails-mini-profiler/projects/2) projects to get an overview.

 ## Using the Issue Tracker

 Please use [GitHub issues](https://github.com/wagtail/wagtail/issues) to submit bugs or feature requests.